-Important Grade-dates: The last day to drop a course without receiving a grade (or a W) is Tuesday, August 26th.
-The last day to change from Audit to Credit is Tuesday, August 26th.
-The last day to drop individual courses and receive a grade of "W" is Friday, October 31st.
-Students who withdraw from all classes after Friday, October 31st and before Thursday, November 25th will receive a 'WP' or a 'WE'.
-The last day to change from Credit to Audit is Friday, October 31st, if you qualify for an Audit.
+Important Grade-dates: The last day to drop a course without receiving a grade (or a W) is Tuesday, August 25th.
+The last day to change from Audit to Credit is Tuesday, August 25th.
+The last day to drop individual courses and receive a grade of "W" is Monday, November 2nd.
+Students who withdraw from all classes between Monday, November 3rd and November 24th will receive a 'WP' or a 'WE'.
+The last day to change from Credit to Audit is Monday, November 3rd, if you qualify for an Audit.
 (See the Audit policy below.)